REPRODUCTION -1

 AGENTS OF POLLINATION

 Pollen grains produced from an anther are carried to the stigma by different agents.
-Such agents are
+Such agents are:

-1. Wind pollinated flower
+1. Wind pollinated flowers

-2. Insect pollinated flower
+2. Insect pollinated flowers

-1. WIND POLLINATED FLOWERS
+WIND POLLINATED FLOWERS

-As pollen floats in the air – it is easily trapped by feathery sticky stigma of other flowers.
-(Example; maize and grasses).
+As pollen floats in the air, it is easily trapped by feathery sticky stigma of other flowers.
+(Example: maize and grasses).

 1. Are not brightly coloured (are dull coloured)